rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 ### Receiving Messages
 <=3 methods annotated with `@OnMessage` is allowed in one *endpoint*.
 One for each message type: `String`, `ByteBuffer`, `PongMessage`

+# Chapter 19: JSON processing
+## JSON Processing in the Java EE Platform

 # Chapter 20.
 Internationalization and Localizing Web Applications
 *Localization* : process of adapting an internationalized application to support a specific region or locale.